wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/producing-jms.md

 # Producing JMS Messages

 This section describes how to configure WSO2 Micro Integrator to send messages to a JMS Queue.
 In this example, the Micro Integrator accepts messages via HTTP and sends them to a JMS queue.
+First we need to configure JMS transport in micro integrator.

+## Configuring the JMS transport

+To enable the JMS transport listener and sender, you need to [configure JMS Transport](../../../setup/transport_configurations/configuring-transports.md#configuring-the-jms-transport) respective to the message broker you are using.

 ## Synapse configuration